What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Results

-We evaluate the productions of neural agents when they generalize, \ie, produce labels for new scenes that were not part of the training data.
+\paragraph{Generalization Trajectory} We evaluate the productions of neural agents when they generalize, \ie, produce labels for new scenes that were not part of the training data.
 We test the productions regarding three aspects: the degree of systematicity, the similarity to humans, and the generalization convergence between different agents.

-\paragraph{Generalization Systematicity} Systematicity is the degree to which similar scenes are described by similar meanings, as measured by the generalization score~\cite{raviv2021easy2learn}.
-In the generalization test, there is no true label in the input language.
-The generalization score thus correlates the pairwise label difference and the pairwise semantic difference between the labels generated for new scenes and the labels generated by the same agent for known scenes, reflecting the degree to which new labels conform to the labels of the input language.
-More structured languages consistently led to significantly higher generalization scores (\Figref{fig:big-panel:60}C) (\modelRegGenScore; $\beta = 0.088$, $\mathrm{SD}=0.001$, $z=148.901$, $p<0.001$), and this effect became stronger with time ($\beta = 0.046$, $\mathrm{SD}<0.001$, $z=703.483$, $p<0.001$).
+As with large language models, we evaluate the generalization score.
+More structured languages consistently led to significantly higher generalization scores (Figure~\ref{fig:big-panel:60}C) (LME~3\xspace; $\beta = 0.088$, $\mathrm{SD}=0.001$, $z=148.901$, $p<0.001$), and this effect became stronger with time ($\beta = 0.046$, $\mathrm{SD}<0.001$, $z=703.483$, $p<0.001$).

-\paragraph{Similarity to Humans during Generalization} We measure the similarity between the productions of neural agents and humans for new scenes (\Figref{fig:big-panel:60}D), \ie during generalization.
-More structure in the input language led to a significantly higher similarity between humans and neural agents (\modelRegProdSimHumans; $\beta = 0.132$, $\mathrm{SD}=0.002$, $z=70.280$, $p<0.001$), which became stronger over rounds ($\beta = 0.046$, $\mathrm{SD} < 0.001$, $z=344.287$, $p<0.001$).
-Table~\ref{tab:reg-examples} shows examples of generated labels.
+\paragraph{Similarity to Humans during Generalization} We measure the similarity between the productions of neural network agents and humans for new scenes (Figure~\ref{fig:big-panel:60}D), \ie, during generalization.
+Examples are shown in Table~\ref{tab:reg-examples}.
+More structure in the input language led to a significantly higher similarity between humans and neural agents (LME~5\xspace; $\beta = 0.132$, $\mathrm{SD}=0.002$, $z=70.280$, $p<0.001$), which became stronger over rounds ($\beta = 0.046$, $\mathrm{SD} < 0.001$, $z=344.287$, $p<0.001$).

-\paragraph{Convergence between Networks during Generalization} More structured languages lead to better agreement between networks (\modelRegConvScore; $\beta = 0.043$, $\mathrm{SD}=0.001$, $z=49.027$, $p<0.001$), such that, for more structured languages, different neural agents learning the same input language produced more similar labels for new scenes (\Figref{fig:big-panel:60}E).
+\paragraph{Convergence between Neural Agents during Generalization} More structured languages lead to better agreement between networks (LME~4\xspace; $\beta = 0.043$, $\mathrm{SD}=0.001$, $z=49.027$, $p<0.001$), such that, for more structured languages, different neural agents learning the same input language produced more similar labels for new scenes (Figure~\ref{fig:big-panel:60}E).
 This effect became stronger over rounds ($\beta = 0.009$, $\mathrm{SD}<0.001$, $z=121.740$, $p<0.001$).